Combining the dumbbell, machines, and barbell exercises helps build huge biceps and burly arms.

 - Pause for a couple of seconds and then return the weight to the starting position.
 That’s your first repetition.
 Repeat for the required number of sets and reps.

-- Place some weight plates into an EZ bar.
+- Insert weight plates into an EZ bar,

-- Grab it firmly with an overhand grip with your palms are facing inside.
+- Grab the bar firmly with an overhand grip, with your palms facing in.